sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

   git clone --branch release https://github.com/<you/private-repository>.git
 ```

-> NOTE: The `docker-compose.yaml` file currently depends on configuration files which live in the repository, so you must have the entire repository cloned onto your server.
+> NOTE: The `docker-compose.yaml` file currently depends on configuration files that live in the repository, so you must have the entire repository cloned onto your server.

 ### Step 4: Start Sourcegraph